 Parallels Desktop lets you create a Virtual Machine (VM) for running another operating system on your Mac without the need to reboot the computer.
 You can run your Windows programs without slowing down your Mac computer.
 The Parallels Desktop app allows you to quickly and easily move files, folders, and more between your Mac and the Virtual Machine.

-A new version of Parallels Desktop for Mac computers running on the Apple M1 chip is under active development and will be soon available as a Universal app.
+A new version of Parallels Desktop 16 for Mac computers running on the Apple M1 chip.
 This will make the app compatible with both Apple Silicon-based and Intel-based Mac models.

 The best feature of Parallels Desktop is the easy ability to navigate between different operating systems running on the Mac.
 You can even add to the Mac Touch Bar your Windows application that will give you instant access to launching your virtual operating system copy.